entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 ## Categories
-This descriptor contains a *list* of components rather than a single component.
+This descriptor contains a *list* of Categories.
-Even if you need to include a single component, the descriptor should be formatted as a list anyway

 **Category descriptor.yaml.**